yangli53/sparkify_churn_prediction/README.md

 ## Data

-I first worked on a mini subset (see result at `Sparkify_mini.ipynb`) locally, and then deployed a Spark cluster on the cloud using IBM
+I first worked on a mini subset (see result at `Sparkify_mini.ipynb`) locally, and then deployed a Spark cluster on AWS to analyze the dataset (12GB).
-Cloud to analyze a larger amount of data.

 ## Libraries